nolanhergert/EasyLED/src/README.md

   * DONE!
 4-strip version can have half the resin / board size?
 Should be much smaller...nice!
     * Fade LED during operation?
 Now it's a free pin...D4 I think.
   * Limit current
+    * Have a setting for it, but need to have a good default strip length.
+Since fastled can't tell whether display is actually driving or not

 Somehow wled.me works on android?